Revenues and Benefits Essential Maintenance

 Due to essential maintenance please note we are not able to respond to council tax or business rates enquiries until Monday 25th February.
 We apologise for any inconvenience.

-The Food & Occupational Safety section are responsible for ensuring satisfactory animal welfare standards within the Borough.
+The Environment Safety and Health section are responsible for ensuring satisfactory animal welfare standards within the Borough.

 In order to protect animal welfare the following types of premises dealing with live animals needs to be licensed or registered.

 We will investigate complaints of poor animal welfare or conditions in a commercial business within the Borough.